leke-lyu/subsamplerr/README.md

 For any questions, issues, or feedback, please reach out via
 \[<lekelyu@uga.edu>\].

-If you use R package, please cite the following papers:
+If you use this R package, please cite the following papers:

 - \[<https://doi.org/10.1101/2023.12.28.23300535>\]